The "Right" Ideas

-This lesson will clarify that true rights must be guaranteed by the Bill of Rights.
-Students will examine the importance of protecting these rights, as well as decide if and when it is appropriate to limit rights.
-This lesson will also provide the opportunity to examine how nonprofits preserve and promote guaranteed rights.
+This lesson clarifies that true rights are guaranteed by the Bill of Rights.
+Students discuss the importance of protecting these rights, and if and when it is ever appropriate to limit rights.
+We learn that one role of nonprofits is preserve and promote guaranteed rights.

 The learner will: